osalvador/ReplicaDB/docs/src/content/docs/architecture/dispatch-and-recovery.md

 creates durable pending work and a wake-up; it does not bypass the same claim, permission, or lease path used by manual execution.

+Claiming a run and preparing its inputs is one database operation.
+The worker locks the run, job binding, and both datasource rows in stable UUID order, checks that the bindings are still enabled, and stores encrypted source and sink snapshots plus `datasourcesResolvedAt`.
+That claim-time snapshot is immutable for the active attempt.
+Editing a datasource affects the next claim;
+disabling a binding blocks a future claim but does not rewrite an attempt that is already running.

 When `lease_until <= now()`, recovery does one of three things:

 - a cancellation-requested run becomes `CANCELLED`;